Several kinds of Gaussian quantum channels related to Einstein-Podolsky-Rosen steering: Gaussian steering-annihilating and Gaussian steering-breaking channels

-It follows that $\phi \left( \rho \right) \in {\mathcal {GS}}_{\mathcal US}(H_A\otimes H_B)$.
-So $ \phi $ is Gaussian steering-annihilating. \end{proof} Notice that the condition \eqref{N5} is only sufficient but not necessary for a channel being steering-annihilating.
-In fact, there exist Gaussian steering-annihilating channels which do not satisfy the condition \eqref{N5}.
+Notice that the conditions in Theorem \ref{TH3} is only sufficient but not necessary for a channel being steering-annihilating.
+In fact, there exist Gaussian steering-annihilating channels which do not satisfy this condition.

 \begin{example} Take a $(1+1)$-mode Gaussian channel $\phi_1=\phi(K_1,M_1,\mathbf{d_1})$, where $M_1=I_4$ and